DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Summary

 Verifies that a sequential file is...
- - only referenced once in a DataStage Flow's Sequential File, Complex Flat File, or DataSet stages, and
+ - only referenced once in a DataStage flow's sequential file, complex flat file, or data set stages, and
- - not simlutaneously being read and written in the same DataStage Flow
+ - not simlutaneously being read and written in the same DataStage flow

 #### Description